Responding to Sexual Violence

 Consider whether you want to get counseling services.
 Counseling is available through the Counseling Center, the YWCA, or through outside providers.
 You need to take care of yourself.
 Make an appointment just in case you may want one later.
 You can always cancel it if you don't want it.

 If the person who committed the assault is on campus, you can request changes to make you more comfortable.
-You arrange accommodations by talking to the Title IX Coordinator in the SMC.
+You arrange accommodations by talking to the Title IX Coordinator in Dilworth Building.

 The Title IX Coordinator can take an informal or a formal report.
 Understand the difference in accountability before you decide on one or the other.